a34alefeliza/my-pikimoni/intro/en/dashboard/workplans.md

-You can define your own workplan.
-A workplan is nothing but a list of exercies that you can prepare in advance for your lessons.
+You can define your own workplan - a list of exercises that you can prepare in advance for your lessons.
 It can be a personalized workplan for each of your students.